Workers' Comp Overview

 Banner media

-How to File a California Workers Compensation Claim
+How Can I File a Workers' Compensation Claim?

 Employees must report the injury to their employer as soon as possible.
 It is also essential to seek medical attention for the injury and inform the medical provider that it is work-related.
 Once the injury has been reported to the employer, they should file a workers' compensation claim with the California Division of Workers' Compensation, either online, by mail, or in person at a local DWC office.
 The claim should include the following: